 Boring, I know.
 But it works.
 Keep a list to hand during the week and as you run out or simply think of things you need, write them down.
 Prioritize your list.
 Top of the list is your staples, what you have to have.
 Middle is what you would like, and last are the treats.

-3. Go with cash only
+4. Go with cash only

 Sometimes you will find you get to the end of your list and have a little money left over.
 Sadly, not as often as you would like.
 More often you may have to re-think those last few items as you get near the end, choosing one over another or deciding actually you can do without.
-But not to worry, there is always next week and an item near the bottom of the list may get moved higher up the next week.
+But not to worry, there is always next week and an item near the bottom of the list may get moved higher up.

-Having an incentive to not always spend all our 50€ helped.
-If you have money left you can have a little splurge at the end of the month or, like us, put it towards your debt.
-And now that we have cleared our debt, we still stick to our budget as we save towards a house.
+Having an incentive to not always spend all our 50 a week helps.
+If you have money left you could choose to have a little splurge at the end of the month (pizza night!) or, like us, put it towards your guttering for the barn.
 Every little bit honestly makes a difference, so keep finding that good reason.

 A little goes a long way

 By following these steps you can save money and eat extremely well.
 And bonus, by buying to a budget, it is possible to even enjoy a few treats.
 Because you decide what is important and can prioritize to your appetite and tastes, buying this over that, you can enjoy the foods (and wines!) you like.

 Oh, and by the by, France is a very expensive country to live in.
 However, our budget includes everything, even those necessaries like soap, toilet paper and such.
 It all comes out of our 50 a week.